Glastonbury Public Schools World Language

 Completed applications should be submitted to Sr. Wildman in the World Language workroom.
 Please read all of the following documents carefully, and complete all parts of the application.
 There are four parts of the application, and all parts must be completed by the deadline for applications to be considered.

-ALL PARTS OF THE APPLICATION ARE DUE ON FRIDAY, MAY 26th.
+ALL PARTS OF THE APPLICATION ARE DUE ON THURSDAY, APRIL 25TH.

-First, please read this parent letter before completing the application.
+First, please read this parent letter before completing the application

 Next complete the application.
 Parts can be done in any order, though we suggest doing the "Student Checklist and Guardian Acknowledgement" last.